hyperledger-labs/perun-doc/source/concepts/protocols.rst

 Life cycle for each of these channels consist of the same four phases described above.
-The differences are in how the channels are funded during the ``open phase`` and, how they are settled.
-This layer, where funds will be deposited / channels will be settled will be referred to as ``parent layer`` in the further discussions.
+The differences are in how the channels are funded during the ``open phase`` and how the funds are withdrawn during the ``settle phase``.
+This layer, where funds will be deposited / channels will be settled, will be referred to as ``parent layer`` in the further discussions.

 Ledger channel
 --------------